Sandhills Center Marketing Closed Providers? Where is the Supervision?

 She is just another victim of State non-oversight.

-Posted on August 19, 2013, in Accountability, Behavioral health, DHHS, Division of Medical Assistance, Health Care Providers and Services, MCO, Medicaid, Medicaid Recipients, Medicaid Recipients Under 21, Medicaid Reimbursements, Medicaid Services, Mental Health, Mental Health Problems, Mental Illness, North Carolina, Provider Medicaid Contracts, Sandhills and tagged Behavioral health, DHHS, Division of Medical Assistance, DMA, Health care, Health care provider, Managed care, Managed Care Organizations, MCOs, Medicaid, Medicaid Providers, Medicaid recipients, Mental disorder, Mental health, NC Medicaid, North Carolina, North Carolina Department of Health and Human Services, Sandhills.
+Posted on August 19, 2013, in Accountability, Behavioral health, Division of Medical Assistance, Health Care Providers and Services, MCO, Medicaid, Medicaid Recipients, Medicaid Recipients Under 21, Medicaid Reimbursements, Medicaid Services, Mental Health, Mental Health Problems, Mental Illness, NC DHHS, North Carolina, Provider Medicaid Contracts, Sandhills and tagged Behavioral health, Division of Medical Assistance, DMA, Health care, Health care provider, Managed care, Managed Care Organizations, MCOs, Medicaid, Medicaid Providers, Medicaid recipients, Mental disorder, Mental health, NC DHHS, NC Medicaid, North Carolina, North Carolina Department of Health and Human Services, Sandhills.
 Bookmark the permalink.
 1 Comment.